BAKAOLC/Simple-Aether-Cloud-Mod/README_EN.md

 ## Acknowledgments

-- Some code references from [The Aether Mod](https://github.com/The-Aether-Team/The-Aether)
+- Inspired by [The Aether Mod](https://github.com/The-Aether-Team/The-Aether), but completely reimplemented